progayk/vuepress-project/docs/vuejs2_course/getting-started.md

 <script src="https://cdn.jsdelivr.net/npm/vue@2.5.16/dist/vue.js"></script>
 ```

 In the javascript file, create a Vue instance.
 This instance will control its own template which will be rendered on the html and displayed on the screen.
-In order to Vue to do this we need pass some arguments to this constructer function.
+In order to Vue to do this we need pass some arguments to this constructor function.
 There is one important property that Vue.js will recognize: the `el` property.
 It takes *String* as a value and with this String we set up which part of out html code should be under control of this Vue instance.

 ```javascript
 new Vue({